 A Quite Place: Part II

-The sequel to the John Krasinski horror film was set to come out in just a few weeks.
-Now, Krasinski has posted that the movie has been postponed indefinitely, with a new release date up in the air.
+The sequel to the John Krasinski horror film was set to come out in April.
+Now, the studio has revealed that the movie has been postponed to April 23, 2021.
+A full year from its original release date.

 Walt Disney Studios

 Although it was scheduled to release on March 27th, it looks like Disney’s live-action retelling of Mulan has now been postponed for a later date as well.

 The New Mutants

 The curse of Josh Boone’s X-Men spin-off The New Mutants continues.
 After literally years of delays, it now too has been removed from its April release date.
 It it still set for an August 28th release window, although that seems increasingly unlikely.

 Production on the developing Marvel Cinematic Universe movie Shang-Chi and the Legend of the Ten Rings has suspended, as director Destin Daniel Crettin is in quarantine awaiting a COVID-19 test.
 The film has been shooting in Australia.